 have elicited mention of her "wit, passion, and grace" (Talk of the Town feature, The New Yorker).

 Having performed since the age of five with the celebrated Schrade family of pianists, Ms. Schrade had an early introduction

 to the joys of music-making.
-After starting lessons with her parents, Robert and Rolande Schrade, from whom she derives lifetime
+After starting lessons with her parents, Robert Schrade and Rolande Young Schrade, from whom

 acclaimed concerts at Lincoln Center in New York as well as the family founded Sevenars Music Festival in Massachusetts ("one

 of the best small music festivals in the USA," Time Magazine).
-There she has been described as "Impeccable"
+At Sevenars, she has been described as "Impeccable"

 and "Stunning" (headlines, The Daily Hampshire Gazette), and as possessing "consummate artistry" (The